tvstetten/kindl_notebook/README.md

 # Kindle Notebook

-This project extracts highlights from Kindle notes and generates markdown files with translations and example sentences using the Google Generative AI model.
+This project extracts highlights from Kindle Notebooks and generates markdown files with translations and example sentences using the Google Generative AI model.
+The markdown files can be used in note-taking apps like Obsidian.

+I decided to use the clipboard instead of web scraping because I need to select the book I made the notes on.

+## Why I made this

+I wanted to create a tool that would help me learn new words and phrases from the books I read on my Kindle.
+I also wanted to practice my Python skills and learn how to use the Google Generative AI model.

 ## Features

 - Extracts highlights from Kindle notes (using the clipboard).
 - Translates English words to German.
 - Generates example sentences in both English and German.
-- Creates markdown files with the extracted information.
+- Creates markdown files with the extracted information including YAML front matter.

 ## Requirements